by Jorge Icaza (1906-1978)

 “In the world?”

-“Those in the know say so.
+“That’s what those who know say.
 He employs one of his girlfriends as a secretary in the Main Publications Department, where he also serves as the Managing Director.
 I’m sure you know her.
 She’s known as ‘The Nun.’”

 “The Nun,” repeated Luis Alfonso to himself mentally, picturing the mouthwatering curves of that woman, who he only knew by sight.
 But what did that matter to him?
 What?
 His duty…The financial statements…That was the main thing.